Undisputed (DMX album)

 Undisputed is the seventh studio album by American rapper DMX, his first studio album in six years since Year of the Dog...
 Again (2006) and the last to be released during his lifetime.
 It was released on September 11, 2012, on Seven Arts Music.
-DMX donated the first-week sales of his album "Undisputed" to the victims of the 9/11 attacks.
-"Undisputed" sold 17,000 copies in its first week.
+DMX donated the first-week sales of the album to the victims of the 9/11 attacks.
+It sold 17,000 copies in its first week.

 Background

 On October 11, 2011, DMX performed at the 2011 BET Hip Hop Awards.
 He stated that he has been working "nonstop, every day" on the new album, and plans to release it before December 2012.
 During a performance at New York City's Santos Party House on December 25, 2011, DMX stated that the new album will be entitled Undisputed and would be released on March 26, 2012.
 This was later confirmed by DMX via his official Twitter account, where he also confirmed that its first single is scheduled for release in January 2012.
 A video for a new track entitled "Last Hope" was released via the Internet on September 24, 2011.
 This was later released on his The Weigh In EP and omitted from the final release of Undisputed.

 Seven Arts Entertainment Inc. recently purchased by David Michery music assets, which included some of DMX's music.
 DMX's had announced that Undisputed will be released on March 27, 2012.
 However it was later revealed that DMX did not plan to release the album on that date, and that date was one forced upon him by the record label.
 The release date for the album was set for June 26, 2012.
-However, DMX announced in Detroit, Michigan on June 9, 2012, that due to the record label, the date will be pushed back again.
+However, DMX announced in Detroit, Michigan, on June 9, 2012, that due to the record label, the date will be pushed back again.
 It was then scheduled for release on August 28, 2012.
 Later, an official press release from the label pushed the back date to September 11, 2012.
 He donated the album's first week sales to the victims of the September 11 attacks.
 The album features only one male guest appearance by rapper Machine Gun Kelly.
 The album was also supposed to feature Sean Kingston, Tyrese Gibson and Busta Rhymes, but none of these artists were featured in the final cut.

+Themes and regional connections

+On Undisputed, DMX heavily revisits themes of street adversity, strength, and survival, which critics noted as a reflection of the aggressive lyrical style shaped by his upbringing in Yonkers, New York.
+The project serves as a sonic return to his Yonkers roots, relying on production from long-time East Coast collaborators and fellow Ruff Ryders veterans Dame Grease and Swizz Beatz to recapture his New York hip-hop sound.